CQCL/hugr/specification/hugr.md

-A `Value` edge represents dataflow that happens at runtime - i.e. the source of the edge will, at runtime, produce a value that is consumed by the edge’s target.
+A `Value` edge represents dataflow that happens at runtime - i.e. the source of the edge will, at runtime, produce a value that is consumed by the edge's target.
 Value edges are from an outgoing port of the source node, to an incoming port of the target node.

 #### `Static` edges